 There is potential that the Company and the Investees will face intense competition from other companies, some of which can be expected to have longer operating histories and greater financial resources.
-Increased competition by larger and better financed competitors could materially and adversely affect the business, financial condition and results of operations of the Company and the Investees.
-Certain of the Investees' competitors with longer operating histories are further advanced in the application process and have already secured licensing for significant amounts of production.
-Some of the Investees are early-stage applicants with no current operations and potentially low production capacity.
+Increased competition from larger and better financed competitors could materially and adversely affect the business, financial condition and results of operations of the Company and the Investees.
+Certain of the Investees' competitors with longer operating histories may be further advanced in the licence application process and may have already secured licensing for significant amounts of production.
+Certain Investees are early-stage applicants with no current operations and potentially low production capacity.
 The ability of these Investees to become licensed, increase and/or maintain their production or other relevant business capacity, enter into supply agreements or develop sales channels is uncertain.
 Certain Investees may not be able to find buyers for their production in jurisdictions where provincial agencies will be responsible for the sale of cannabis and, even if they are able to enter into supply agreements with provincial agencies, they may not be able to negotiate favourable prices.
 If the Investees are unable to achieve their business objectives, such failure could materially and adversely affect the business, financial condition and results of operations of the Company.
 Moreover, competitive factors may result in the Company being unable to enter into desirable arrangements with new Investees, to recruit or retain qualified employees or to acquire the capital necessary to fund its capital investments.
 Existing or future competition in the cannabis industry could materially adversely affect the Company's prospects for providing growth capital to Investees in the future.

 As the cannabis industry matures, additional sources of capital may become available to cannabis companies.
 This could have a negative impact on the Company's business strategy, as potential investees may seek alternative forms of financing, including, among others, traditional debt financing.
 In addition, maturation of the cannabis industry will likely result in the participation of additional institutional investors, which may reduce the current financing constraints faced by domestic and international companies in the cannabis industry and may impact the competitive environment in which the Company currently operates.
+The participation of new investors in the cannabis industry will also increase the supply of capital available to companies in the sector, which may increase the valuations at which the Company is able to invest and have a negative impact on the potential returns on investment available to the Company.

-The Government of Canada has only issued a limited number of licences to cultivate and/or process cannabis under the Cannabis Act.
+The Canadian government and local provincial regulators, as applicable, have only issued a limited number of licences to cultivate and/or process and sell cannabis and cannabis products.
 There are, however, numerous applicants for licences.
 The number of licences granted could have an impact on the operations of the Company and the Investees.
 If additional licences are not granted, the opportunities for capital investment by the Company may be limited; however, because of the early stage of the industry, the Investees could expect additional competition from new entrants if there is an increase in the number of licences granted.
 These Investees may also face competition from illegal cannabis dispensaries that are selling cannabis to individuals despite not having a valid licence.
-Despite raids of dispensaries, many dispensaries are still in operation, providing additional competition.